-The last section of copywriting for conversions that I’d like to mention has less to do with what you are saying, but how much of it you are saying.
-What converts better, a long page with a lot of information or a short one that focuses to the point?
+The last section of copywriting for conversions that I’d like to mention has less to do with what you are saying, but with how much of it you are saying.
+What converts better, a long page with a lot of information or a short one that focuses on the point?

 I’m afraid with this one there is no universal answer.

 In contrast, Highrise tested a page that was 2.5x longer than their control page and the conversions went down 22.72%.

 While there may have been other factors controlling this outcome (like what exactly was said on those longer versions), it does prove that what works for one company might not work for your company.
 It is important to test copy on your site, running your experiments.

 - Copywriting matters, with individual changes sometimes doubling conversions.

 - Craft a headline that grabs the reader’s attention, avoiding marketing-speak and over-used phrases

 - Optimize more than your homepage, your pricing page and signup page carry a lot of weight as well.